- Instant Guru Review – Scam? More Like Instant Regret Based On The Complaints - November 30, 2020

 Well, essentially what the guys behind this whole thing have done is create a very realistic looking “ad flipping marketplace”… And to a newcomer to making money online, it can seem like a legitimate way to make money.

 So you’ll sign up, then after doing that you’ll be pressured into depositing some money.
 The amount you deposit will have to be at least $250, but upon signing up you can expect to receive several phone calls from “the team” at BannerBit who’ll try to convince you to deposit literally anything & everything you can afford.

 They’ll promise that you’ve come across a great opportunity & that you’re going to become rich… But that is just not the truth at all.

-However the reality here is that the whole thing is more or less a video game.
-Sure, they’ll let you invest – but the adverts aren’t really being displayed anywhere like they claim… Instead they just “fake” the profits to make it seem like you’re generating good money.
+However, the reality here is that the whole thing is more or less a video game.
+Sure, they’ll let you invest – but the adverts aren’t really being displayed anywhere as they claim… Instead they just “fake” the profits to make it seem like you’re generating good money.

 Sadly though this is where the scam escalates, as they’ve tricked you into thinking that you’re making money – but they claim you have to make a certain amount of investments before you can withdraw… And this is how they trick you into investing more money into to the scam.

 So if you haven’t clicked on at this point that the thing is a scam, you’ll invest more money & once again they’ll make it seem like you’re profiting so the cycle continues… But guess what?
 You still can’t withdraw because MORE deposits and trades are required…

 From there the same cycle literally continues & continues until you finally realize that you’ve been taken for a ride & that the whole thing is actually fake.

 At that point, you will be left to realize that you have been tricked and that you have been scammed several times out of your hard-earned cash… So clearly the best option is to simply avoid it in the first place.

 But just in case you still don’t believe me…